Bachelor of Arts in Social Work (BASW)

 SOC 10 Issues in Crime and Social Control

-Declarations of Major are accepted throughout the academic year.
+Declaration of Major is accepted throughout the academic year.

-Prospective SW majors must first meet with a Social Work advisor before Declarations will be approved.
+Prospective SW majors must first meet with a Social Work advisor before Declaration will be approved.

 Social Work Academic Advising Center Hours